andyl/feedex/.github/hooks/README.md

 # Hooks README

 This repo is configured to validate Pull Requests.
-See the `.github/workflows` directory for configurations settings.
+See `.github/workflows` for configurations settings.
+We validate that:

-- commit messages comply with the Conventional Commits standard
+- commit messages comply with Conventional Commits standard
 - all code is formatted (with `mix format`)
-- all tests must pass
+- all tests pass

 To perform checks locally before making a commit:

-1. Use the pre-commit script `commit-msg`, and the setup script `.github/hooks/EnableGitHooks.sh`.
+1. Use the pre-commit script `commit-msg`, and the setup script `.github/hooks/GitHooksEnable.sh`.
 2. Or use the tooling found in [pre-commit.com](https://pre-commit.com).
-3. Or your own favorite solution
+3. Or use your own favorite pre-commit solution

 | Resource             | URL                                                             |
 |----------------------|-----------------------------------------------------------------|